zzzgit/hakim/README.md

 hagim.validate("2")  // true
 ```

-If there is no such a entity match you need, you can extend this lib by yourself, check plugin chapter for details.
+If there is no such a entity match you need, you can extend this lib by yourself, check plugin section for details.

 ### number